 The Board continuously monitors student achievement and the quality of the District's work.
-The Superintendent shall supervise the following quality assurance components, in accordance with State law and ISBE rules, and continuously keep the Board informed:
+The Superintendent shall supervise the following quality assurance components, in accordance with State law and Illinois State Board of Education (ISBE) rules, and continuously keep the Board informed:

 - 1. Prepare each school's annual recognition application and quality assurance appraisal, whether internal or external, to assess each school's continuous school improvement. - 2.
 Continuously assess the District's and each school's overall performance in terms of both academic success and equity.
-This includes, without limitation, a thorough analysis of ISBE's balanced accountability measure and each school's Multiple Measure Index and corresponding Annual Measurable Objective provided by ISBE. - 3.
-If applicable, develop District and School Improvement Plans, present them for Board approval, and supervise their implementation. - 4.
+This includes, without limitation, a thorough analysis of ISBE's balanced accountability measure and each school's Multiple Measure Index and corresponding Annual Measurable Objective provided by ISBE.

+- 3. If applicable, develop District and School Improvement Plans, present them for Board approval, and supervise their implementation. - 4.
 Prepare a school report card, present it at a regular Board meeting, and disseminate it as provided in State law. - 5.
-In accordance with 105 ILCS 5/2-3.153, annually administer a climate survey on the instructional

-5. environment within the school to, at minimum, students in grades 4 through 12 and teachers.
+In accordance with Sec.
+2-3.153 of the School Code, administer at least biennially a survey of learning conditions on the instructional environment within the school to, at minimum, students in grades 6 through 12 and teachers.

-LEGAL REF.: 105 ILCS 5/2-3.25, 5/2-3.25a, 5/2-3.25b, 5/2-3.25c, 5/2-3.25d, 5/2-3.25d-5, 5/2-3.25e-5, 5/2-3.25f, 5/2-3.25f-5, 5/2-3.63, 5/2-3.64a-5, 5/2-3.153, 5/10-21.3a, and 5/27-1.
+LEGAL REF.: 105 ILCS 5/2-3.25, 5/2-3.25a, 5/2-3.25b, 5/2-3.25c, 5/2-3.25d, 5/2-3.25d-5, 5/2-3.25e-5,

+5/2-3.25f, 5/2-3.25f-5, 5/2-3.63, 5/2-3.64a-5, 5/10-21.3a, and 5/27-1.
 23 Ill.Admin.Code Part 1, Subpart A: Recognition Requirements.

-CROSS REF.: 6:170 (Title I Programs), 6:340 (Student Testing and Assessment Program), 7:10 (Equal Educational Opportunities)
+CROSS REF.: 6:170 (Title I Programs), 6:340 (Student Testing and Assessment Program), 7:10

+(Equal Educational Opportunities)